Legal status of Germany: Overview

-After World War II, determination of legal status was relevant, for instance, to resolve the issue of whether the post-1949 Federal Republic of Germany (West Germany) would be the successor state of the pre-1945 German Reich – with all the implications (at the time uncodified) of state succession, such as the continuation of treaties – or if, according to international law, it would be identical with the prior German Reich.
-Further, determination of authority, for instance to assert or deny territorial claims, especially with respect to the former eastern territories, was dependent upon this determination of legal status.
+After World War II, determination of legal status was relevant, for instance, to resolve the issue of whether the post-1949 Federal Republic of Germany (West Germany) would be the successor state of the pre-1945 German Reich, and thus carry forward its position as a subject of international law, or whether it would be a state established anew.
+This was important for such questions as whether and how Germany might pay war reparations, and also its ability to assert territorial claims against Poland and Russia in the future.

-The 1945 Potsdam Agreement had specified that a full peace treaty concluding World War II, including the exact delimitation of Germany's postwar boundaries, required to be "accepted by the Government of Germany when a government adequate for the purpose is established".
-The Federal Republic always maintained that no such government could be said to have been established until the peoples of East and West Germany had been reunited within a free democratic state; but a range of opinions continued within West Germany over whether a unified state consisting of the populations of West Germany, East Germany, and Berlin could alone be said to represent the whole German people, for this purpose.
-The key question was whether a Germany that remained bounded to the east by the Oder–Neisse line could act as a 'united Germany' in signing a peace treaty, without qualification.
+The 1945 Potsdam Agreement had specified that a full and final peace treaty concluding World War II, including the exact delimitation of Germany's postwar boundaries, would have to be "accepted by the Government of Germany when a government adequate for the purpose is established".
+The Federal Republic always maintained that no such government could be said to have been established until East and West Germany (and Berlin) were unified under a single democratic government (implicitly, the West German one); but some held that the combination of these three jurisdictions did not count as a unified Germany for the purpose of the peace treaty so long as its eastern boundary was the Oder–Neisse line, insofar as there was a substantial amount of pre-1938 German territory outside this reunified Germany.